The Patons of Wooers' Alley

 Portrait bust of Mrs Carnegie

-This portrait bust in marble of Margaret Carnegie (mother of Andrew Carnegie), by Amelia Robertson Hill (née Paton), is situated in the old lobby of the library.
+This portrait bust in marble of Margaret Carnegie (mother of Andrew Carnegie), by Amelia Robertson Hill (née Paton), is situated in the Community Gallery (the old lobby of the library).
 It is thought to have been carved while Andrew Carnegie and his mother stayed with Amelia at her home in Edinburgh, before their famous trip around the Highlands.

 Dunfermline Carnegie Library & Galleries